i-like-robots/hyperons/benchmark/README.md

 - react
 - vdo

-\* Children are passed to higher-order components as a second argument and not appended to props as with the other modules.
+\* Usage of Hyperapp depends on a small modification to higher-order components to accept children as a second argument rather than receiving them appended to props.

 ### Incompatible or non-operable modules

-The following modules have been investigated but are incomptible or are unable to render the test components correctly without requiring significant changes.
+The following modules have been investigated but are incomptible or are unable to render the test components correctly without requiring significant changes:

 - `anujs`, errors
 - `domvm`, does not support higher-order components